Master of Finance

 Frequently asked questions cover general topics about curriculum, teaching style, student life, and career support.
 Here you’ll find the specifics on application procedures and requirements, visiting campus, interviews, and financial considerations.

 What is the MFin class size at MIT Sloan?

 The MFin Class entering on July 2019 is composed of 116 students.
 Each year, we look to seat a class of 110 to 120 students.

 What is the difference between the MFin program and a finance-focused MBA from MIT Sloan?
 The MFin program is geared towards early professionals who are looking for a finance-specific program that includes a deep dive into quantitative courses using modeling and computer programming skills.
 While MBA students can pursue a finance track at MIT Sloan, the program also equips graduates with a broader general management skill set and knowledge base.
 The applicant's career goals will largely determine which type of program to choose.
 Additionally, MFin students are able to use both MIT Sloan and MIT career resource centers, a huge bonus for MFin students

 The class profile can be found online.
 This contains all of the statistics we have for our current class.

 How busy is the program’s schedule?
 What time of day are classes?

-The MFin program is rigorous and intensive to ensure that students have a strong understanding of the fundamentals of financial theory and practice.
+The MFin program is rigorous and intensive to ensure that students have a strong understanding of the fundamentals of financial theory, quantitative modeling and industry practices.
 Balancing job searching with academics is also a challenge, but students have support along the way.
 Classes generally run between 8:30 a.m. and 4:00 p.m.
 Typically on Fridays, students will work on recitations which is a review of the week's problem sets and lessons learned.